Glaze VS Wax Over Chalk Paint

 Then you will need to apply additional coats of waterbased polyurethane for maximum durability.

-However, it takes longer to glaze and requires a little more skill to apply it properly.
-Additionally, glaze does not involve wax, which, I for one do not prefer due to the way it feels, how it dries, or how it holds up on furniture.
+However, it takes longer and requires a little more skill to apply it properly.
+Additionally, it does not involve wax, which, I, for one, do not prefer due to the way it feels, how it dries, or how it holds up on furniture.

-When deciding between glaze and wax, it’s important to consider the specific project at hand.
-For instance, if durability is a top concern, a glaze finish may be the better option.
+When deciding between the two, it’s important to consider the specific project at hand.
+For instance, if durability is a top concern, glaze may be the better option.

-In addition, if speed and ease are your top priorities, wax may be the better choice.
+In addition, if speed and simple application are your top priorities, wax may be the better choice.
 Ultimately, you should consider their personal preferences and the specific needs of their project before making a decision.

 More Glaze and Wax Posts